CAR T-Cell Therapy: A Healthcare Professional's Guide - An Overview

-CAR T-Cell Therapy: How It Works
+CAR T-Cell Therapy: An Introduction

 Chimeric antigen receptor (CAR) T-cell therapy is an investigational form of immunotherapy -- in fact, the first gene therapy -- if FDA-approved.
 CAR T cell therapy is offering promising options for patients and clinicians who are struggling with refractory cancers that do not respond to, or are ineligible for other standard options, such as surgery, radiation, chemotherapy, or bone marrow transplant.